OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Oblivious Algorithms

-\textbf{Results: } Figure \ref{fig:performance_on_artificial_data} shows the execution time plotted for the aggregation operation on synthetic data with different gradient sizes. $\alpha$ is fixed at 0.01, and the horizontal axis indicates the original model parameter size $d$.
-Our proposed \textit{Advanced} method is approximately one order of magnitude faster than the \textit{Baseline} method.
-Moreover, it is more robust to an increase in the number of parameters.
-Only when the number of parameters is very small is the \textit{Baseline} method faster than the \textit{Advanced} method, but this is because the overall execution time is instantaneous and the overhead of complicated operations such as oblivious sort is significant. \textit{PathORAM} has a large overhead.
-The main factors are the refresh (randomization) for each update and the oblivious reading of the position maps along with other components.
-This result indicates that the aggregation process can be completed in a few seconds if the model scale is about 1M parameters, and our proposed method has practical performance on the real-world scale from parameter size of the global models in Table \ref{table:dataset}.
+\textbf{Results: } Figure \ref{fig:performance_on_artificial_data} depicts the execution time for the aggregation operation on the synthetic dataset with respect to model size. $\alpha$ is fixed to 0.01, and the x-axis represents the original model parameter size, $d$.
+The proposed \textit{Advanced} is approximately one order of magnitude faster than \textit{Baseline}.
+Moreover, it is more robust with respect to an increase in the number of parameters.
+Only when the number of parameters is very small is \textit{Baseline} faster than \textit{Advanced}, because when the model is extremely small, \textit{Baseline}'s simplicity becomes dominant. \textit{PathORAM} also incurs a large overhead.
+The theoretical asymptotic complexity of the original PathORAM-based algorithm is $O((nk)\log{(d)})$ because a single update on ORAM can be performed in $O(\log{(d)})$.
+However, this is an ideal case and the overhead of the constant factor is large when PathORAM is adapted to the SGX security model (i.e., ZeroTrace \cite{DBLP:conf/ndss/SasyGF18}).
+The overhead is primarily induced by the \textit{refresh} operation corresponding to each update and the oblivious reading of the position maps.
+The result suggests that \textit{PathORAM}'s superiority does not appear until the data size increases hugely.
+Overall, the results indicate that the aggregation process can be completed in a few seconds, even if the model scale involves approximately 1M parameters.